ctu-mrs/uav_core/README.md

 The suggested variant of OS installation is dual boot instead of virtualization that can be slow and can not handle well the simulation GUI.
 We use [Gitman](https://github.com/jacebrowning/gitman) to manage the repository **submodules**.
 The repository are supposed to be compiled by [catkin tools](https://catkin-tools.readthedocs.io).

-## Installing uav_core

-The preferred way is to install the whole [MRS UAV system](https://github.com/ctu-mrs/mrs_uav_system).
-However, if you prefer to install only the *uav_core*, you can do the following:

-1. Clone the repository,
-2. place it into your *catkin workspace* ([guide](https://ctu-mrs.github.io/docs/software/catkin/managing_workspaces/managing_workspaces.html)),
-3. call ```installation/install.sh``` to install the dependencies,
-4. build your workspace.

 ## Finishing your .bashrc